Wauwatosa, Wisconsin: History

 The lush Menomonee Valley of the Wauwatosa area provided a key overland gateway between the rich glacial farmland of southeastern Wisconsin and the Port of Milwaukee.
 In 1835, Charles Hart became the first Euro-American to settle here, followed that year by 17 other families.
 The following year a United States Road was built from Milwaukee through Wauwatosa, eventually reaching Madison.
 Charles Hart built a mill in 1845 on the Menomonee River which gave the settlement its original name of "Hart's Mill."
 The mill was torn down in 1914.

 The Town of Wau-wau-too-sa was created by act of the Wisconsin Territorial Legislature on April 30, 1840.
 As of the 1840 census, the population of the Town of Wau-wau-too-sa or Wauwatosa was 342.
 The town government was organized in 1842.
 The town's borders originally extended from the present-day Greenfield Avenue in the south to Hampton Avenue in the north, and from 27th Street in the east to the Waukesha County line in the west, encompassing sections of present-day Milwaukee, West Milwaukee and West Allis, plus the southern part of former North Milwaukee, which was wholly annexed into the city of Milwaukee in 1927.
 Most of the town was farmland through the remainder of the 19th century.

-In 1849 the Watertown Plank Road was constructed through Wauwatosa, mainly following the old Madison territorial road.
+In 1849, the Watertown Plank Road was constructed through Wauwatosa, mainly following the old Madison territorial road.
 In 1851 Wisconsin's first railroad (later The Milwaukee Road) established Wauwatosa as its western terminus.
 The Village of Wauwatosa was incorporated from the central part of the Town of Wauwatosa in 1892, and was rechartered as the City of Wauwatosa on May 27, 1897.

-Expansion

-On November 25, 1952, the City of Wauwatosa more than doubled its size by annexing 8.5 sqmi of land west of the Menomonee River, the entire remaining portion of the Town of Wauwatosa, which became the home to several large cold storage and regional food distribution terminals.
+On November 25, 1952, Wauwatosa more than doubled its size by annexing 8.5 sqmi of land west of the Menomonee River, the entire remaining portion of the Town of Wauwatosa, which became the home to several large cold storage and regional food distribution terminals.
 Industrial plants owned by firms including Harley-Davidson and Briggs & Stratton were also constructed.

-In the past 40 years, western Wauwatosa has become an edge city with an important commercial and retail district built up along Milwaukee's beltline Highway 100 and anchored by the Mayfair Mall.
+Wauwatosa became an edge city with an important commercial and retail district built up along Milwaukee's beltline Highway 100 and anchored by the Mayfair Mall.

-Removal of cross

-Wauwatosa received some national attention in 1992 when the Wauwatosa Common Council, threatened with a lawsuit, decided to remove a Christian cross from the City's seal adopted in 1957.
-The cross was replaced with the text, "In God We Trust."
-The seal itself was designed by 9-year old Suzanne Vallier as an entry in a contest among Wauwatosa schoolchildren.
-The quadrants of the logo's shield represent, from top left going clockwise; an arrowhead representing the Indians who were the original inhabitants of the city, the mill representing Hart's Mill which was the original name of the city, the cross representing the "city of churches", and the symbol used on street signs representing the "city of homes."
+In 1992, Wauwatosa received some national attention when the Wauwatosa Common Council, threatened with a lawsuit, decided to remove a Christian cross from the city's seal that had been adopted in 1957.
+The seal itself had originally been designed by 9-year old Suzanne Vallier as an entry in a contest among Wauwatosa schoolchildren.
+The quadrants of the logo's shield represented, from top left going clockwise: an arrowhead representing the Indians who were the original inhabitants of the city; the mill representing Hart's Mill which was the original name of the city; the cross representing the "city of churches"; and the symbol used on street signs representing the "city of homes".
+The cross was replaced with the text "In God We Trust".